MasTec (NYSE:MTZ) Issues Q2 2022 Earnings Guidance

 MasTec (NYSE:MTZ – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.72-$0.72 for the period, compared to the consensus earnings per share estimate of $1.02.
+The company provided EPS guidance of $0.72-$0.72 for the period, compared to the consensus EPS estimate of $1.02.
 The company issued revenue guidance of $2.20 billion-$2.20 billion, compared to the consensus revenue estimate of $2.34 billion.MasTec also updated its FY 2022 guidance to $4.22-$4.47 EPS.

-MTZ has been the subject of several research reports.
-Craig Hallum decreased their target price on MasTec from $139.00 to $108.00 in a research report on Monday, February 28th.
-StockNews.com started coverage on shares of MasTec in a research report on Thursday, March 31st.
-They issued a hold rating on the stock.
-DA Davidson reduced their price objective on MasTec from $120.00 to $105.00 in a research report on Monday, May 9th.
-UBS Group cut their target price on MasTec from $116.00 to $100.00 and set a na rating on the stock in a research note on Wednesday, May 18th.
-Finally, Credit Suisse Group lowered their target price on shares of MasTec from $115.00 to $104.00 in a research note on Tuesday, May 10th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $106.83.

 MasTec, Inc, an infrastructure construction company, provides engineering, building, installation, maintenance, and upgrade services for communications, energy, utility, and other infrastructure primarily in the United States and Canada.
 It operates through Communications, Clean Energy and Infrastructure, Oil and Gas, Power Delivery, and Other segments.